 - Undercounter Ice Makers: Designed to fit under countertops, ADA compliant models measure 32.5” and below.
 These models meet the height regulations instituted by the federal government.
 Models like the Hoshizaki KM-201BAH ice machine have ice bin doors that meet ADA requirements.

 - Hotel Ice Dispensers: It’s important that hotel ice dispensers be ADA compliant since they need to be accessible to guests.
-Hotel dispensers like the Hoshizaki DB-130 hotel ice dispenser and Hoshizaki 200H hotel ice dispenser are designed for this very reason.
+Ice machines for hotels or motels like the Hoshizaki DB-130 hotel ice dispenser and Hoshizaki 200H hotel ice dispenser are designed for this very reason.

 - Cabinet Style Ice Makers: Popular for office use.
 Cabinet-style ice makers open like a refrigerator or cabinet, so people can scoop ice for drinks.
 Models like the Hoshizaki AM-50BAJ-DS ice machine fit underneath counters or blend into walls and other fixtures.

 ADA Ice Makers for Kansas and Missouri Businesses

 If you run a business in the Kansas or Missouri area that needs an ice machine that’s open to the public, an ADA ice maker helps to ensure everyone has access to ice.
 Since they’re small, they won’t take up a lot of space in your business.
 If you’re in the market for an ADA ice machine, contact us today!
 Our rentals include maintenance, cleaning, and ice machine repairs in the Kansas City area, so it’s always in top condition!